-- distance and depth of earthquake from the site - frequency of occurrence (return period) of different magnitude earthquakes.
+- earthquake magnitude - distance and depth of earthquake from the site - frequency of occurrence of earthquakes of different magnitudes.

 Just as a '100 year storm' describes the size of a storm, not how often it happens, an earthquake with a 'return period' of 10,000 years would be significantly larger than one with a return period of 500 years.
 It is not how often it happens, but how big it is.